shavarani/SpEL/README.md

 The `finetune_step_3.py` script will be able to run on an Nvidia 1060 GPU with 6GBs of GPU and will finish within one hour.

+### Changing SpEL Default Size:

+You can find the configuration file that hints SpEL which model size to consider in `src/spel/base_model.cfg`.
+Currently, it is set to `roberta-base`, using which you will be able to replicate the `base` configuration experiments.
+You may change its content to `roberta-large` to be able to replicate the experiments with the `large` models.

 ### Local evaluation:

 ```shell